Ultima II: The Revenge of the Enchantress: Reception

+Troy Christensen reviewed Ultima II: The Revenge of the Enchantress for Different Worlds magazine and stated that "Ultima II: The Revenge of the Enchantress is a classic fantasy computer adventure game that is a must for anyone serious in computer gaming."

 Ultima II sold over 50,000 copies by November 1985, and nearly 100,000 copies by 1990.
 It was nominated for "Best Adventure Game for Home Computer" at the 1983 Origins Game Fair, losing to Wizardry II: The Knight of Diamonds.